A Proposal Prepared for PFC Resources LLC

 John Nason is a seasoned operator and leader with more than 20 years of experience across ranch management, agriculture, construction, and business leadership.
 His background combines hands-on operational experience with the ability to lead people, oversee complex assets, and manage relationships across a wide range of environments.

-Today, John serves in a senior leadership role at Nosler, where he leads strategic partnerships and supports initiatives tied to brand, operations, and customer experience.
-He works closely across all levels of the organization — from production teams to executive leadership and ownership — with a focus on long-term relationships and execution.
+John also co-founded and operated a multi-location agricultural and retail business, where he was responsible for day-to-day operations and growth.
+Today, John serves in a senior leadership role at Nosler, where he leads strategic partnerships and supports initiatives tied to brand, operations, and customer experience — working closely across all levels of the organization, from production teams to executive leadership and ownership.

 What sets John apart is his ability to operate comfortably at both the ground level and the leadership level.
 He understands the day-to-day realities of running a property, respects the people doing the work, and focuses on identifying and solving problems early, before they become larger issues.